 The painting below is an excellent example of blue used as juxtaposition against warm hues.
 In art this is known as making use of complementary colours.
 (Colour choice is scientific when it all boils down.)

 Though blue often indicates difficult emotions, it can indicate the inverse equally well.
 For instance, the bluebird is a widely recognised symbol for happiness.
-In the painting below, the patch of blue sky above indicates a break in the weather and is clearly a welcome sign against the murky, greenish blue of the churning water.
+In the painting below, the patch of clear sky above indicates a break in the weather and is clearly a welcome sign against the murky, greenish hue of the churning water.

-A clear blue sky generally means ‘infinite possibility’ and in this way, sky blue symbolises hope.
+A clear sky generally means ‘infinite possibility’ and in this way, sky blue symbolises hope.

 In Jewish tradition Immortals lived in the city of Luz, also known as The Blue City.
-This is connected to the idea of blue as endless, never-ending space.
+This is connected to the idea of this colour as endless, never-ending space.

 According to Hindu tradition, Mount Meru is a mythical sacred mountain.
 The southern face is supposed to be made of entirely of blue sapphires.
-This explained to Hindus why the sky is blue — the sky is a reflection of the southern face of this mountain.
+This explained to Hindus why the sky is looks as it does — the sky is a reflection of the southern face of this mountain.

-Sometimes, when something that isn’t normally blue is indeed blue, this is a representation of the impossible.
-The blue rose is a good example of ‘blue as impossible’.
+Sometimes, when a thing is unexpectedly blue, this is a representation of the impossible.
+The blue rose is a good example.

-A fairytale like Bluebeard takes the colour blue and applies it to a human.
-This human is considered an abomination — more monster than person.
+A fairytale like Bluebeard applies the colour to a human.
+This despicable human is considered an abomination — more monster than person.
 The blue tinge of his beard is a physical manifestation of his unnaturalness.

 Green is used in a very similar way in other stories.
 Cf. green witches and green aliens, and the green skin of The Incredible Hulk.